 Mary Church Terrell, a writer, suffragist, educator, and activist, co-founded the National Association of Colored Women and served as the organization’s first president.
-Known as “Mollie” to her family, Church who was born in Memphis, Tennessee in 1863, lived a life of privilege due to the economic success of her parents, both former slaves.
+Known as “Mollie” to her family, Church who was born in Memphis, Tennessee on September 23, 1863, lived a life of privilege due to the economic success of her parents, both former slaves.
 Her mother, Louisa Ayres Church, owned a hair salon, while her father, Robert Reed Church, was the first black millionaire in the South due to his business and real estate dealings.
 Church’s parents divorced when she and her brother were young, and her father remarried.

 Although her father disapproved of her working, Church became a teacher after graduating from Oberlin.
 She taught at Wilberforce College in Ohio before moving to Washington, D.C. in 1887 to join the faculty at M Street Colored High School, which later became Dunbar High School.
 While in Washington, she met fellow teacher Anna Julia Cooper, as well as the man she would marry, Robert Heberton Terrell, chairman of the school’s language department.
 Since married women could not work as teachers in Washington, D.C., she resigned when they wed in 1891.